 Create a new job image template

 We create our abyssale template to define how our visuals should look like.
-For this we choose one from the Public Template library in the HR section.
+For this, we go to our dashboard and click on Create new template > Browse template.
+Then, we choose one from the Public Template library in the HR section.

 First of all as it is for a Linkedin communication, we’ll choose the LinkedIn-square format for our template.
 Then we design the image element by element & layer by layer.